MarcusAdielsonGuichet/Test-Bench-Digital-Twin/CCX Files/README.md

 The first two lines defines a displacement of -24mm on the x translation for the node set defined as ConstraintDisplacement The next two lines defines a fixed constraint on all degrees of freedom(x,y,z translation and rotation) for the nodes in the Internal_Selection-1_Fixed-1 node set.

-Loads on the other hand are definded by the "*Cload, Op=New/Mod" or "*Dload, Op=New/Mod" keywords with the following indicators (section 7.15 and 7.39 CCX Manual):
+Loads on the other hand are definded by the "*Cload, Op=default Mod(keep previous cload)" or "*Dload, Op=default Mod(keep previous dload)" keywords with the following indicators (section 7.15 and 7.39 CCX Manual):
 - The node/node sets
 - The degree of freedom affected
 - The value of the load